rsampayo/kave-v2/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Heroku Deployment

+This application is configured for Heroku deployment.
+Refer to the `HEROKU_DEPLOYMENT_PLAN.md` file for detailed deployment instructions.